 Getting to Half Moon Cay

-Because of the shallow water surrounding the island (and the accompanying reef system) there is no pier at Half Moon Cay which means boats anchor off shore and visitors arrive via tender boats.
+Because of the shallow water surrounding the island (and the accompanying reef system), there is no pier at Half Moon Cay, which means the boat anchors offshore and visitors arrive via tender boats.
 It’s about a 15 minute trip from the ship to the dock, and it’s a great opportunity to get fantastic shots of the ship you’re sailing on from out in the middle of the ocean.
-(If there’s a downside to tendering, it’s that rough seas often mean that ships have to skip the trip to paradise because transferring passengers from the big ship to the smaller vessel is simply too dangerous.)
+(If there’s a downside to tendering, it’s that rough seas often mean ships have to skip the trip to paradise because transferring passengers from the big ship to the smaller vessel is simply too dangerous.)
 The tender boats are two levels and hold around 150 guests.